 ECEG 769.
 Introduction to Remote Sensing.
 3 Credits.

 This course is intended to provide an introduction to remote sensing of objects with applications in defense and environment.
 The course covers the basic principles of image sensors and techniques, image interpretation, remote sensing theory, and digital image analysis in relation to optical, thermal and microwave remote sensing systems.
 Examples of remote sensing applications will be presented along with methods for obtaining quantitative information from remote sensing imagery.
 Students will be expected to engage in a special topic evaluation.
-Course equivalent: EECE 422.
+Cross-listed with EECE 469.

 ECEG 770.
 Intro to Space Systems.
 3 Credits.

 This course is intended to provide the fundamental principles of space systems, in terms of electro-optical sensing, robotic vision, and imaging.
 Critical space missions such as monitoring of the integrity of spacecraft structures, detection of debris, object recognition and classification will be presented and discussed.
 Defense and commercial applications will be introduced and discussed.
-Students will be expected to engage in a special topic evaluation.
+Cross-listed with EECE 470.

 ECEG 771.
 Cloud Computing & Physical Sys.
 3 Credits.